 How to make Gajar Ka Halwa (Carrot halwa) In a Pressure Cooker?

-Trust me, I never opt to make halwa in pressure cooker as it really spoils the taste.
-Slow-cooked gajar ka halwa is the only way to get the authentic taste of the dish, true labour of love.
+Trust me, I never opt to make halwa in pressure cooker.
+IMHO, pressure cooking the halwa spoils the taste.
+Slow-cooked gajar ka halwa is the ONLY way to get the authentic taste of the dish, a true labour of love.

 - But, if you have time crunch, you can fry the grated carrot in hot ghee for 3-4 minutes.